IBM/watsonx-data/dev_package/README.md

 You can interact with watsonx.data through the API interface.
 For more details, see https://cloud.ibm.com/apidocs/watsonxdata-software

 ### presto-cli interface
 The developer package includes `presto-cli` to allow you to directly interact with presto.
-You can run `presto-cli` if you want to access presto in an interactive moe, and run `presto-run` to access in non-interactive mode.
+You can run `presto-cli` if you want to access presto in an interactive mode, and run `presto-run` to access in non-interactive mode.
 You will be accessing presto as user `ibmlhadmin`.
 If you want to interact as any other user added to the installation, use the client package.